ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

         {
             "name"  : "Bb(high)",
             "base"  : 6,
+            "baselabelofset"  : 1,
             "frets" : [ 1, 3, 3, 2, 1, 1 ],
             "fingers" : [ 1, 3, 4, 2, 1, 1 ],
 			"display" : "%{root}<sup>high</sup>",
         },
     ],

 `base` specifies the topmost position of the chord diagram.
 It must be 1 or higher.
 If `base` is greater than 1 its value is printed at the side the diagram, as can be seen in the illustration below.
+If `baselabelofset` has been defined and is greater than zero, the base value is printed `baselabelofset` frets higher.

 ![]({{< asset "images/ex_chords.png" >}})